emoon/rust_minifb/README.md

 Status
 ------
-Currently Windows is the supported platform.
+Currently Windows and Mac are the current supported platforms.
+X11 (Linux/FreeBSD/etc) support is coming soon.

 Build instruction